eformat/flink-stocks/README.md

 ## A Better BuyFunction

-Using stream state we can implement a function where we only buy of the previous bid > ask as well, in `BuyFunction.java` uncomment
+Using stream state we can implement a function where we only buy if the previous bid > ask as well, in `BuyFunction.java` uncomment

 ```java
     if (lastBuyRecommendation != null && lastBuyRecommendation) {